TinoBarros/BS3221-Summative-Cloud/README.md

 - There is no login, so credentials are not needed to enter the application.

-- use the link to access the azure static web app [here](https://kind-bay-0a1d6f303.6.azurestaticapps.net/)
+- use the link to access the Azure Static Web App [here](https://kind-bay-0a1d6f303.6.azurestaticapps.net/)